noy-sternlicht/CHIMERA-KB/README.md

 #### User study

+We make the user study responses available in `data/user_study_results.csv`.
+Run `scripts/user_study/analyse_study_results.sh` to reproduce the results reported in the paper.

+To reproduce the study data (rerun additional prediction baselines):

-1. Use `scripts/user_study_data_prep/run_user_study_baselines.sh` to rerun all user study baselines (except ours, see running instructions [here](#prediction-experiments)).
+1. Use `scripts/user_study/run_user_study_baselines.sh` to rerun all user study baselines (except ours, see running instructions [here](#prediction-experiments)).
 2. Fill in the baselines results paths in `src/experiments/recombination_prediction/user_study/baselines_results.json`
-3. Run `scripts/user_study_data_prep/prep_user_study_data.sh` to prepare the user study data.
+3. Run `scripts/user_study/prep_user_study_data.sh` to prepare the user study data.

 We performed the study using a streamlit-built platform.
-The code for batching the data and assigning it to users, the annotation platform, and responses analysis is available [here](https://github.com/noy-sternlicht/myProject/tree/main).
+The code for batching the data, assigning it to users, and the annotation platform is available [here](https://github.com/noy-sternlicht/myProject/tree/main).

 ## Citation